National Gallery of Canada: Interior

-The interior entrance lobby is floored with pink-granite, and included a straight 4 m wide ramp which slopes upward towards the west.
-Safdie noted the importance of the ramp in his design, stating that one should "go through some kind of procession to make your way into something s important as the National Gallery," and that it gave the visitor the feeling of making an ascent to a ritual, a ceremony.
-The walls of the entrance lobby is lined with rectangular cut pink granite, excluding the southern wall, which part of the glass-walled exterior facade.
+The interior entrance lobby is floored with pink-granite, and includes a straight 4 m wide ramp which slopes upward towards the west.
+Safdie noted the importance of the ramp in his design, stating that one should "go through some kind of procession to make your way into something as important as the National Gallery," and that it gave the visitor the feeling of making an ascent to a ritual, a ceremony.
+The walls of the entrance lobby are lined with rectangular cut pink granite, excluding the southern wall, which is part of the glass-walled exterior facade.
 A glass and steel ceiling reminiscent of Gothic cathedral architecture, extends the entire way of the ramp.
-However, as opposed to most Gothic cathedrals, the ceiling has a number of concrete columns spaced out to support the roof.
+However, as opposed to most Gothic cathedrals, the ceiling has several concrete columns spaced out to support the roof.
 The summit of the ramp leads towards the Great Hall of the building, situated in the three-storey glass cupola.

 The interior courtyard of the building includes the Taiga Garden.
-The garden was designed by Cornelia Oberlander, who modelled it the painting Terre Sauvage by A. Y. Jackson; a painting in the National Gallery's permanent collection.
-The garden attempts to mimic the landscape depicted in the painting, the Canadian shield; although limestone is substituted in place of the granite typically found at the Canadian shield.
+The garden was designed by Cornelia Oberlander, who modelled the painting Terre Sauvage by A. Y. Jackson; a painting in the National Gallery's permanent collection.
+The garden attempts to mimic the taiga landscape depicted in the painting, the Canadian shield; although limestone is substituted in place of the granite typically found at the Canadian shield.